1,000+ Opportunities

 Resident of Broward County, Florida Seeking a professional certification, associate, or bachelor's degree Widowed, divorced, or abandoned by spouse Demonstrate financial need Professional Certification, 1-year Certificate, Associate Degree, Bachelor's Degree Abandoned by Spouse, Divorced, Widow Match With Scholarships Based on Your Background The Basics on Grants and Scholarships How Private Scholarships Affect Your Financial Aid Package How to Estimate Your College Costs BigFuture Scholarships: Win Money by Planning for College

-Based on current listing details, eligibility includes: Women aged 28 or older who are divorced, widowed, or abandoned by spouse; Broward County, Florida residents; minimum 2.0 GPA; financial need required.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Women aged 28 or older who are divorced, widowed, or abandoned by spouse; Broward County, Florida residents; minimum 2.0 GPA; financial need required.
+Confirm the full requirements in the official notice before applying.

-The current target date is November 1, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Mary Houliston MacDonald Scholarship For Women are due November 1, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.